Blaze-Stars/Image-Filter-Application/README.md

 Boom!
 You have successfully build `Image-Filter-Application`
 ## Running

-+ Currently `Image-Filter-Application` supports `5 Filters`, these filters can be used using the following flags below.<br>
++ Currently `Image-Filter-Application` supports `5 filters`, these filters can be used using the following flags below.<br>
-+ We have several example Images to test these Filters stored in [imgDB](https://github.com/Blaze-Stars/Image-Filter-Application/tree/main/img-db)
++ We have several example Images to test these filters stored in [imgDB](https://github.com/Blaze-Stars/Image-Filter-Application/tree/main/img-db)

 | Filters | Flag |
 | ------- | ----- |